 EXHIBIT CLOSED on Jan.
 28, 2017

-Lewes, Del.’s Zwaanendael Museum is currently featuring the exhibit “Wine and Spirits in Delaware: Producing, Preserving, and Presenting” which utilizes graphics as well as historical objects from the collections of the State of Delaware to tell the story of Delaware’s wine and spirits trade from the time of European settlement to the present day.
-Historical items on display in the exhibit include bottles, jugs and flasks used as containers for wine, spirits and mixers; decanters, goblets and glasses used for serving these beverages; and accessories including a liquor chest, trays, trivets, corks, corkscrews and a bitters shaker.
+From April 2, 2016 to Jan.
+28, 2017, Lewes, Del.’s Zwaanendael Museum featured the exhibit “Wine and Spirits in Delaware: Producing, Preserving, and Presenting” which utilized graphics as well as historical objects from the collections of the State of Delaware to tell the story of Delaware’s wine and spirits trade from the time of European settlement to the present day.
+Historical items on display in the exhibit included bottles, jugs and flasks used as containers for wine, spirits and mixers; decanters, goblets and glasses used for serving these beverages; and accessories including a liquor chest, trays, trivets, corks, corkscrews and a bitters shaker.

 On March 14, 2016, the Delaware State Historic Preservation Office released a report on some of the most significant accomplishments that it has achieved during the past year.
 A unit of the state’s Division of Historical and Cultural Affairs, the office administers a broad range of federal and state programs that identify, register and help to preserve Delaware’s historic places and unique cultural identity.